chrisweb/chris.lu/README_WIP.md

 #### custom component to highlight the currently active heading in the table of contents

-In a previous post we added a remark plugin that generates a toc, now we are going to create a custom component that will use the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to check which heading is currently visible in our viewport (screen) and then mark it as active in the table of contents
+In a previous chapter we added a remark plugin that generates a toc, now we are going to create a custom component that will use the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to check which heading is currently visible in our viewport (screen) and then mark it as active in the table of contents

 First add an observer to our headings we will create a custom react hook at `hooks/useObserver.tsx`, with the following code: